 No huge surprises as to which places come out top.
 However, it might be surprising to know the cleanest areas…

-Using a virus which is harmless to humans but displays the same features as the norovirus, another recent study by Gerba, shows just how quickly potentially very harmful bacteria can spread around the workplace.
+Another recent study by Gerba, shows just how quickly harmful bacteria can spread around the workplace.

 So not only are our desks and workspaces contaminated with potentially damaging bacteria and viruses, the spread of these viruses is so rapid that it’s almost impossible to contain, unless of course you employ a professional office cleaning service who can advise on these issues.